Sudanese doctors should not have to risk their own lives to save lives

 Hospitals under siege

 Hospitals have been explicit targets in the conflict.
-They've been stormed by fighters with machine guns drawn, hijacking the buildings to establish strategic bases for their urban warfare – and they've been targeted hospitals with aerial bombing.
+They've been stormed by fighters with machine guns drawn, who hijack the buildings to establish strategic bases for their urban warfare, – and they've been targeted with aerial bombing.

 According to the Sudan Doctors Trade Union, which is tracking hospital capacity across the country, barely a third of hospitals in all of the country's clash sites remain open.
 And even those facilities are operating at reduced capacity.
 In Geneina, Darfur, a town of over 250,000 in the western border where fighting has been especially severe, all health facilities are out of service.